 - Free snacks and drinks on the flight (SAS Go passengers pay for food and drinks on the flight)

 After visiting The Loft by Brussels Airlines Lounge I went to the gate to board.
 I was pretty surprised how much leg room I had on my seat 4A for being an economy seat.
 At least I could stretch my legs.
 This was not the case when I flew Aegean Airlines (Economy) to Athens last week.

 After take-off, we received something called “Frittata” with spinach and a cold chicken salad in a cube made with horseradish and rosehip.
 Not my cup of tea.
 I think SAS food is a hit-and-miss, as the breakfast of my return flight from Copenhagen to Brussels was decent.
 Unfortunately no pictures of the (bad) food, only the box off the breakfast, oops.
-Smoothie was a bit strange, not my cup of tea either.
+Smoothie was a bit strange.

 Before landing, we received a small box with three Swedish pralines.

-Overall conclusion: In-flight benefits of Business class for Intra-European flights with SAS is a nice extra when you book a flight as a long-haul Plus passenger, you’ll get the most benefits by ground services.
+Overall conclusion: Don’t book SAS business for the food or for the seat.
+You’ll be disappointed. you’ll get the most benefits by ground services.
 If you’re a Star Alliance Gold member it is not worth being a business class passenger unless you’re in for the miles or you get it additionally with your SAS Plus ticket.
 Keep in mind that the seat next to you is not blocked with SAS.